JCNTH/trackingdemo/README.md

 # }
 ```

-The important landmarks for us are:
+Important landmarks:
-- **15, 16:** Left and right wrists (we use these to find the bar)
+- **15, 16:** Left and right wrists (used to find bar position)
 - **13, 14:** Elbows (for angle calculations)
-- **11, 12:** Shoulders (also for angles)
+- **11, 12:** Shoulders (for angle calculations)

-**About that Z coordinate:** MediaPipe gives us a depth estimate, but it's not a real measurement.
-They trained a model on thousands of human poses, and it guesses depth based on body proportions and perspective.
+**Z-axis estimation:** MediaPipe provides a depth estimate based on a statistical model trained on human pose data.
 The Z value is relative to the hip center, with smaller values meaning closer to the camera.
-It's useful for relative comparisons, but don't trust it for absolute measurements - single cameras just can't measure depth directly.
+This is an estimate, not a measurement - single cameras cannot directly measure depth.

 ---

 ## Step 3: Estimating Bar Position

-Here's the tricky part.
-We don't actually detect the barbell directly - instead, we estimate where it is based on wrist positions.
-The key insight is that when you're gripping a bar, your hands are slightly above your wrists (in your palms).
+We use wrist positions to estimate barbell location.
+The bar is gripped in the palms, which are slightly above the wrists.
+We extend 18% past the wrist along the forearm direction to estimate grip position.

 **Code:** `barbell_detector.py` lines 161-180